 Internet Society Pulse curates information about levels of IPv6 adoption in countries and networks around the world, progress being made towards an encrypted web, indicators of DNSSEC adoption by the registries for country-code domain names, and data on worldwide adoption of TLS1.3 and HTTP/3.

-Current percentage of top 1000 websites globally that support secure HTTP.
+Current percentage of top 1000 websites globally that support HTTPS.

 Current percentage of top 1000 websites globally that support IPv6.

-Current percentage of top 1000 websites globally that support the latest version of TLS.
+Current percentage of top 1000 websites globally that support TLS 1.3.

 Global Growth of Enabling Technologies

 The charts below show the global growth of key enabling technologies – TLS1.3, HTTP/3, IPv6 and DNSSEC – over time using the latest information from our data partners.

 Many popular Internet applications like e-mail and web browsers use Transport Layer Security (TLS) to secure traffic against eavesdropping and against data being tampered with while in transit between clients and servers.
 Over time, flaws in early versions of TLS have been identified leading to substantial improvements to the protocol.

 The latest version, TLS 1.3, provides enhanced security and fewer ways for attackers to find new flaws.
 TLS 1.3 has also been shown to improve performance, with secure connections taking less time to be established.
 This helps to demonstrate that optimizations can be made without compromising on security.
 Improving the security of Internet applications of all kinds is imperative for a healthy and growing Internet.

 Hypertext Transfer Protocol (HTTP) is a fundamental part of the World Wide Web.
 In addition to powering the web, HTTP is increasingly used to transfer data between Internet-connected devices of all kinds.
 The latest version of HTTP (HTTP/3) marks quite a radical departure from the past by adopting a completely new transport protocol (QUIC).